reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 ## Using Redux with React

 The official [**React-Redux UI bindings library**](https://react-redux.js.org) is a separate package from the Redux core.
-You'll need to install that in addition as well:
+You'll need to install that in addition:

 ```sh
 npm install react-redux